Cristopxer/ZoomClone/README.md

 In the server folder run npm init then execute nodemon app.js to run the server

 ## Peer js
-Download and start the Peerjs server running in the port 3001 with the command peerjs -p 3001
+Download and start the Peerjs server running it in the port 3001 with the command peerjs -p 3001

 see oficial documentation for more info https://github.com/peers/peerjs-server